“Your cat may have nine lives, but you shouldn’t gamble six of them on food from an unreliable brand.”

 Cats have complicated dietary needs, while high-quality ingredients are very important you also have to take into consideration your cat’s age and any health conditions that it may have such as kidney stones or renal health issues.
 Cats are obligate carnivores that in the wild rarely drink water, which is why the food you feed your cat with must provide the right amount of moisture.

 Low-quality ingredients lead to health problems.

-Wet Food – Cats crucial hydration comes from wet food, less proceed and more optimal balance of protein, fat and carbohydrates.
-BUT it’s more expensive than dry food and less convenient.
+- Wet Food – Cats crucial hydration comes from wet food, less proceed and more optimal balance of protein, fat and carbohydrates.
+BUT cat wet food is more expensive than dry cat food and less convenient.

 - Addiction Grain Free Herbed Duck Confit and Sweet Potatoes Entree

 - Blackwood Chicken Meal and Field Pea Recipe Grain Free Dry Cat Food

 - Earthborn Holistic Wild Sea Catch Grain Free Natural Dry Cat & Kitten Food